data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-client-app-homepage.png" alt="">

-I was thankful the terms of the engagement allowed me to develop the API using open source technologies like PostgreSQL and Ruby on Rails, and release the software according to an [open source license](https://github.com/data-creative/tonebase-api/blob/master/LICENSE.md).
 Throughout the entirety of the project engagement, I was inspired by the passion, vision, and development capabilities of the ToneBase team.
 Their collaboration led to a successful project which met requirements and was delivered on-time.

 ## Project Management